napari/docs/docs/developers/contributing/hot_reload.md

 ## How to enable hot reloading

-Hot relaoding is enabled when napari is launched in **developer mode**.
+Hot reloading is enabled when napari is launched in **developer mode**.
 You can activate developer mode in one of two ways:

 ### Option 1: Command Line Flag